MehmetErtass/QuizGame/README.md

 # QuizGame

-Java page steps:
+This project is a **Java and Firebase**-based quiz application where users can sign up or log in to participate in quizzes.
+Users can answer questions within a set time limit, view their correct/incorrect answers visually, and track their scores.

+## Features

+- **Sign-Up and Login**: Users can register, log in, and reset their passwords.
+- **Answering Questions**: Each question has a set time limit for users to answer.
+- **Correct/Incorrect Feedback**: After each question, users see if their answers were correct (in green) or incorrect (in red).
+- **Score Tracking**: Users can view their past performance on a score table.

+## Technologies Used

+- **Java**: The primary language, handling all application functionalities.
+- **Firebase**: Manages user data and quiz questions.
+- **Android Studio**: The development environment used.

+## Project Steps

-1. When the user starts the application, the Quiz Game text appears later with the progress bar feature
+1. **Start Screen**: When the app starts, the "Quiz Game" text and a progress bar appear on the screen.

+2. **Login Page**:
-2. If you have a membership account, you can switch to the next page by entering your e-mail address and password, if you do not have a membership account, you can click "Don't have an account?
-Become a member" or if you have forgotten your password, you need to click on the "Forgot your password?" text.
+   - If you have an account, you can proceed by entering your email and password.
+   - If you don’t have an account, click "Don’t have an account?
+Become a member" to sign up.

-3. You can create membership from this page.
-All we need to do is type your e-mail and password.
+   - If you forgot your password, click "Forgot your password?" to reset it.

+3. **Sign-Up**:
+   - Enter your email and password to create a new account.

+4. **Password Reset**:
-4. If you enter your e-mail address registered in the system and click the continue button, you will receive your password to the e-mail address you have written.
-Will send an e-mail for you to renew.
-If the e-mail you have written is not registered, an error message will appear on the screen
+   - Enter your registered email and click the "Continue" button to receive a password reset email.
+   - If the email is not registered, an error message will appear on the screen.

-5. If you enter your e-mail address and password registered in the system correctly and log in to my site; this page will appear in front of you.
-This you can start the quiz from the start quiz section on the page and you can log out from the exit section.

-6. When you click on the start button in the previous step, you will be presented with questions and you will have 25 seconds for each question.
-After 25 seconds questions cannot be marked.
-There are 10 questions in total.
-If you mark the question, if it is correct, it will be shown in green and if it is wrong, it will be shown in red.
+5. **Starting the Quiz**:
+   - Once logged in, you can start the quiz by selecting the "Start Quiz" option on the home page.
+   - To log out, click the "Exit" button.

+6. **Answering Questions**:
+   - When you click "Start Quiz," you’ll receive 10 questions, each with a 25-second timer.
+After 25 seconds, answers can no longer be selected.
+   - If you select an answer, correct answers will be shown in green, while incorrect answers will appear in red.

+7. **Tracking Correct/Incorrect Answers**:
- 7.If the option you have marked is correct, the correct answer above will increase in order, the same process will be done for the wrong option.
+   - If your answer is correct, the correct answer count will increase.
+Similarly, incorrect answers will be tracked and displayed.